Faazil/100-days-of-devops/challenges/week-09/day-57.md

 - Use command ["/bin/sh", "-c", 'echo "$(GREETING) $(COMPANY) $(GROUP)"'] (please use this exact command), also set its restartPolicy policy to Never to avoid crash loop back.

-- You can check the output using kubectl logs -f print-envars-greeting command.
+- You may check the output using kubectl logs -f print-envars-greeting command.

 > Note: The kubectl utility on jump_host has been configured to work with the kubernetes cluster.